 In all things, Charity.

-However, it must be noted that the case of the 1962 missal [with the insertion of St. Joseph in the Canon and the abolition of the third Confiteor for those receiving Communion], and the so-called new Mass [which is a complete deviation from the Catholic theology of the Mass], is entirely different – and they cannot be accepted, in conscience, by any good Catholics because, considered in the first place, these missals have no [binding] authority whatsoever [having been promulgated by Modernist impostors [heretics/antipopes] of the false [robber] “ecumenical council,” Vatican II, and breaking the Church’s Tradition of more than 1,500 years].
+However, it must be noted that the case of the “1962 missal” (with the insertion of the name of St. Joseph in the Canon and the abolition of the third Confiteor for those receiving Communion), and the so-called “new [or modern] Mass” (which is a complete deviation from the Catholic theology of the Mass), is entirely different – and they cannot be accepted in conscience by any good Catholic.
+It is primarily because, considering the matter from a correct [and proper] theological perspective, these missals have no [binding] authority whatsoever, having been promulgated by Modernist impostors [heretics/antipopes] of the false [robber] “Ecumenical Council” Vatican II, and breaking the Church’s Tradition of more than 1,500 years.

 A Final Reflection – The Liturgy Anchored on the Authority of the Pope